United States Capitol Police: Training

 U.S. Capitol Police officers attend training at the Capitol Police Training Academy in Cheltenham, Maryland and is one of many agencies that sends its recruits to the Federal Law Enforcement Training Center (FLETC), located in Glynco, Georgia, for initial training.
 Rarely, recruits are sent to the FLETC location in Artesia, New Mexico.

 Following 12 weeks at FLETC, recruits return to FLETC's location in Cheltenham, for an additional 13 weeks of training.
 After the recruits' academy training, graduates are sworn in as law enforcement officers and assigned to one of four divisions to begin their careers.
 Once assigned, officers are assigned a Field Training Officer (FTO) for a definite period to provide additional on-the-job training.
-FTO's provide weekly updates on the subjects that have been learned and issue tests to the new officers.
+FTOs provide weekly updates on the subjects that have been learned and issue tests to the new officers.

 Officers are also subject to a one-year probationary period.
 Initial salary at the start of training is $73,852.00, with an increase to $77,543.00 after graduation.
 After 30 months of satisfactory performance, officers are eligible for promotion to private first class (PFC).

 USCP Officers and Special Agents are covered under the Federal Law Enforcement Officer (LEO) enhanced retirement provisions under the Civil Service Retirement (CSRS), which covers federal employees hired before 1984, or the Federal Employees' Retirement System (FERS), which covers employees hired in 1984 or later.
 Similar to other Federal LEOs covered under those enhanced retirement provisions (e.g., DEA, FBI, U.S. Marshals, U.S. Secret Service, ICE, Border Patrol), USCP officers and special agents are subject to mandatory retirement at age 57, or as soon as 20 years of service have been completed after age 57.

-Specialized Bureaus and Units
+Specialized bureaus and units

-The U.S. Capitol Police is organized into Bureaus and Offices that report to each of the Executive Team Members.
+The U.S. Capitol Police is organized into bureaus and offices that report to each of the executive team members.

 USCP contains several specialty units and assignments offering expert training.
 These specialty units are within the Uniformed Services Bureau, the Protective Services Bureau, the Operational Services Bureau, and the Mission Assurance Bureau: